-As a result of Shelby County's evolving relationship with the Tennessee Department of Children's Services ("DCS") whereby the DCS prefers to oversee the juveniles at facilities under DCS control, the Company will cease operations of the 200-bed Shelby Training Center located in Memphis, Tennessee in August 2008.
-The Company expects to reclassify the results of operations, net of taxes, and the assets and liabilities of this facility as discontinued operations upon termination of operations in the third quarter of 2008 for all periods presented.
-The termination of the management contract is not expected to have a material effect on the Company's financial statements.
+As a result of Shelby County's evolving relationship with the Tennessee Department of Children's Services ("DCS") whereby the DCS prefers to oversee the juveniles at facilities under DCS control, the Company ceased operations of the 200-bed Shelby Training Center located in Memphis, Tennessee in August 2008.
+The Company reclassified the results of operations, net of taxes, and the assets and liabilities of this facility, excluding property and equipment, as discontinued operations upon termination of the management contract during the third quarter of 2008 for all periods presented.
+The property and equipment of this facility will continue to be reported as continuing operations, as the Company retained ownership of the building and equipment.